Fmrhj/ChileNewsReader/README.md

 Analysis of Chilean newspapers with web scrapping in the context of the social outbreak

 ## Stack
-- (AWS RDS)[https://aws.amazon.com/getting-starte/tutorials/create-mysql-db/]:as relational database service (RDS) is a cloud based service to quickly setup database instances.
+- [AWS RDS](https://aws.amazon.com/getting-starte/tutorials/create-mysql-db/): AWS relational database service (RDS) is a cloud based service to quickly setup database instances.